 Ensuring speedy communication with Slack Connect

-In the past, Segment communicated with partners in separate, individual Slack channels – digital spaces for people to share messages and files – similar to how it communicated with customers.
+In the past, Segment communicated with partners in separate, individual Slack channels – digital spaces for people to share messages and files – similarly to how it communicated with customers.
 However, this led to a lot of redundant information being created and communicated across multiple channels.
-For instance, one partner in Europe might be working on a similar project as a partner in Asia, but both partners were asking questions about projects in separate channels, leading the Segment team to share the same responses multiple times.
+For instance, one partner in Europe might be working on a similar project to a partner in Asia, but both partners were asking questions about projects in separate channels, leading the Segment team to share the same responses multiple times.

 Enabling quick handoffs for global partners in the same channel

 One of Segment’s customers is a large multinational company that operates in 77 countries across Europe, Asia and the US.
 So, Segment uses multiple partners to help deploy its software for the customer.
-By connecting these partners in the same channel, it was able to successfully bridge time zones and speed up deployment because partners could hand off work to one another as each one came online.
+By connecting these partners in the same channel, it was able to successfully bridge time zones and speed up deployment, because partners could hand off work to one another as each one came online.

-‘Being able to work side by side with multiple partners and deploy Segment to a customer gives us this open line of communication without relying on hundreds of email threads,’ says Jacob Kramer, a senior customer success manager at Segment.
+‘Being able to work side by side with multiple partners and deploy Segment to a customer gives us this open line of communication without relying on hundreds of email threads’, says Jacob Kramer, a senior customer success manager at Segment.
 ‘Being able to collaborate in one channel changes the game for how we can deliver the best experience to our largest customers.’